 The above list is a guide and is not exhaustive.

-Where an allegation of misconduct is made, a representative of our Board or playgoers committee may attempt to resolve the matter on an informal basis.
+Where an allegation of misconduct is made, a representative of our Board may attempt to resolve the matter on an informal basis.
 If the matter cannot be resolved on this basis, or is more serious, we will consider the following options;

 - oral warning – this will usually be issued for a first instance of misconduct;